-- (1) This Companies Law 2017, repeals and replaces the Companies Law 2009 (DIFC Law No. 2 of 2009) as it was in force immediately prior to the commencement of this Law (the "Previous Law"), and may be cited as the "Companies Law 2017" or "this Law". - (2) Except where otherwise provided in this Law, anything done or omitted to be done pursuant to or for the purposes of the Previous Law is deemed to be done or omitted to be done pursuant to or for the purposes of this Law. - (3) Without limiting the generality of Article 1(2), and subject only to Article 1(4), such repeal and replacement shall not affect: - (a) any right, privilege, remedy, obligation or Liability accrued to or incurred by any person; or - (b) any investigation or legal or administrative proceeding commenced, or to be commenced, in respect of any such right, remedy, privilege, obligation or Liability, under the Previous Law, and any such investigation or legal or administrative proceeding may be instituted, continued or enforced, including any penalty, fine or forfeiture, under this Law.
+- (1) This Law No. 5 of 2018 may be cited as the "Companies Law 2018" or "this Law". - (2) This Law together with the DIFC Operating Law No. 6 of 2018 repeals and replaces the Companies Law 2009 (DIFC Law No. 2 of 2009) as it was in force immediately prior to the commencement of this Law (the "Previous Law"). - (3) Except where otherwise provided in this Law, anything done or omitted to be done pursuant to or for the purposes of the Previous Law is deemed to be done or omitted to be done pursuant to or for the purposes of this Law. - (4) Without limiting the generality of Article 1(3), and subject only to Article 1(5), such repeal and replacement shall not affect: - (a) any right, privilege, remedy, obligation or Liability accrued to or incurred by any person; or - (b) any investigation or legal or administrative proceeding commenced, or to be commenced, in respect of any such right, remedy, privilege, obligation or Liability, under the Previous Law, and any such investigation or legal or administrative proceeding may be instituted, continued or enforced, including any penalty, fine or forfeiture, under this Law.

-- (4) Where there is no equivalent provision in this Law to a provision in the Previous Law, the relevant provision in the Previous Law is deemed to survive the repeal and replacement under this Article 1 until such time as necessary for the purposes of any investigation or legal or administrative proceeding specified in Article 1(3)(b). - (5) Unless otherwise provided, any reference to: - (a) the Previous Law includes Regulations made under the Previous Law; and - (b) this Law includes a reference to the Regulations made under this Law.
+- (5) Where there is no equivalent provision in this Law to a provision in the Previous Law, the relevant provision in the Previous Law is deemed to survive the repeal and replacement under this Article 1 until such time as necessary for the purposes of any investigation or legal or administrative proceeding specified in Article 1(4)(b). - (6) Unless otherwise provided, any reference to: - (a) the Previous Law includes Regulations made under the Previous Law; and - (b) this Law includes a reference to the Regulations made under this Law. - (7) The Board of Directors of the DIFCA may make Regulations prescribing further transitional provisions.